NIRCam Short Wavelength Grism Time Series

 When SW Channel Mode is set to GRISM in the NIRCam Grism Time Series APT template, the target is positioned such that 4 of the DHS spectra fall on detectors A1 and A3 while the other 4 spectra fall on A2 and A4.
 The same subarray size must be used in both the short and long wavelength channel of NIRCam.
 However, there is only one spectrum in the LW channel.
 The multistripe capability allows a single substripe to be read out repeatedly during the subarray frame time.
 That is done on the LW channel, providing multiple samples of the LW spectrum within the subarray frame time, while spatially separated stripes are being sampled on the SW detectors.

 Figure 8 is a schematic showing the locations of the DHS spectra in the SW channel and the LW grism spectrum in the LW channel (see also Figure 2).
 While 2, 4 or 8 of the DHS spectra are being read, the corresponding LW grism substripe is read 1, 2 or 4 times more frequently.
 For targets where photon statistics dominate, the oversampling of the LW spectrum has a tiny effect on the SNR of that spectrum, but there are potential benefits in terms of the LW saturation limit.
-While the ETC does not currently capture those benefits, the level-1 and level-2a data products include the extra LW reads.
+While the ETC does not currently capture those benefits, the stage 0 and stage 1 data products include the extra LW reads.

 Figure 8.
 Schematic showing the locations of the SW DHS spectra and the LW spectrum